docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 setup email add user@example.com password
 ```

-This will geneate a new new file:
+This will geneate a new `postfix-accounts.cf` file:

 ```console
 cat /tmp/docker-mailserver/postfix-accounts.cf
 ```

-## Configuration
+### Create Additional Configuration Files
-Assuming you still have a command prompt in the running container, run the setup command to see additional
+Assuming you still have a command prompt open in the running container, run the setup command to see additional configuration options:
-configuration options:

 ```console
 setup